anjakuchenbecker/mobile_smart_home_diy_camper_van/README.md

 ### Prototype Control Unit Sideboard

 Current Prototype (only for testing purposes) and the creation process behind:
-(Note: Must be adapted to the latest control units concept, two buttons are missing as well as the second LED must be removed.)

 ![Prototype Control Unit Sideboard](docs/mobile_smart_home_diy_camper_van_prototype_control_unit_sideboard.jpg)